iunderwood/rtbh-toolkit/docs/index.rst

 Remote Trigger Black Hole Toolkit Documentation
 ===============================================

+This is the documentation for the Remote Trigger Black Hole Toolkit.
+Please note the table of contents below and to the right column:

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    install

-This is the documentation for the Remote Trigger Black Hole Toolkit.

-This is very much in development.
+   config
+   cron

+This document will fill out as we go.

 Indices and tables
 ==================